NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/PelvicAnatomyAtlases/README.md

 1. Training using the 3D Slicer segment editor
 1. Image study and selection
-1. Use of the export tools in 3D Slicer
+1. Use the export tools in 3D Slicer

 ## Progress and Next Steps